-Every year hundreds of bicyclists die from bicycle accidents, and thousands sustain injuries.
+Every year, hundreds of bicyclists die from bicycle accidents, and thousands suffer severe injuries.
 Bicycle accident deaths account for two percent of all traffic fatalities.
 The number is on the rise with no slowing down.

-Many accidents occur after dark and during the summer.
-The summer months offer warmer weather, and school is not in session, so more children and adults are looking to get out and enjoy the fresh air.
+Many accidents occur after dark and during the summer when school is not in session, so more children and adults are looking to get out and enjoy the fresh air.
 Most bicycle accidents occur in urban areas and places of high traffic, but they can happen virtually anywhere you can find a bicycle and another vehicle.

 - Severed limbs

 - Neck injuries

 Aside from these injuries, many tragically lose their lives to fatal bicycle accidents.